variablenix/ansible.mailstack/README.md

 |:------:|

 ### OpenDKIM
 The OpenDKIM role will automate the following tasks for a multi-domain environment.
+Note by default OpenDKIM listens on port 8891 within the same host as Postfix.

 * Install OpenDKIM
 * Sync config and TrustedHosts